Change management process includes steps which lead to change from very beginning to final delivery of the intended outcome.

 Take Home Points

-- There is no hard and fast about Change management process but generally it involves seven steps.
+- There is no hard and fast about what is a change management process but generally it involves seven steps.

 - To begin with, change is defined that why it is needed and what are factors.
 This leads to the second logically step which is how change is implemented; so a strategy needs to be developed.